hugo-sid/hugo-blog-awesome/README.md

 ## Websites using this theme

 If you are using this theme for any website, feel free to list the website here.
+You can submit a pull request (PR) to include your website.

 ## License